Metro Davao

 Metro Davao, officially Metropolitan Davao (Kaulohang Dabaw; Kalakhang Davao), is a metropolitan area in Mindanao, Philippines.
-It includes the cities of Davao, Digos, Panabo, Samal and Tagum and spanned parts of all five provinces of the Davao Region.
+It includes the cities of Davao, Digos, Mati, Panabo, Samal and Tagum and spans parts of all five provinces of the Davao Region.
 Metro Davao is one of three metropolitan areas in the Philippines.
 It is administered by the Metropolitan Davao Development Authority.
 It is the largest metropolitan region by land area and the second most populous in the Philippines.

 History

 Comparison with other metropolitan areas

 The agglomeration of Metro Davao has no formal legal framework early on its initial stage of development process either by an act of Congress, by an executive declaration of the president or by a formal agreement among component cities and municipalities of the metropolitan area.

 In the case of Metro Manila, the component cities and municipalities were grouped into a province through a decree issued by then-President Ferdinand Marcos, and designated the then First Lady Imelda Marcos as a governess.
 From then on, Greater Manila, as it was known earlier, became Metro Manila.

 To formalize its juridical identity, Congress passed into law Republic Act No. 7924, instituting the Metropolitan Manila Development Authority.
 Under the current law, the head of the agency shall be appointed by the President and should not be on a concurrent elected position as mayor.

 Metro Cebu is a concept created in the 70's and formally adopted by the Regional Development Council of Central Visayas as a platform for integrating parallel development in the metropolitan area.